Skip to content

 MFA for NoMachine

 To authenticate to NoMachine, you can use either the ssh keys generated with sshproxy or your NERSC password plus an OTP.
-Once logged into NoMachine, no further authentication is required to connect to Perlmutter, or DTNs.
+Once logged in to NoMachine, no further authentication is required to connect to Perlmutter, or DTNs.

 MFA for MyProxy